Preparing the Red Pitaya's STEMlab 122.88-16 SDR

 More information at: https://pavel-demin.github.io/stemlab-sdr-notes/alpine

-If everything is ok, you will have the blue and green leds lit all the time and the yellow led blinking for a while until it gets an IP address from the DHCP server.
+If everything is ok, you will have green LED lit alone on the receiver initially for a while until it gets an IP address from the DHCP server, at which point the blue LED will come on to tell you it uis ready to go

 Note: the SDR_Receiver_HPSDR start.sh script starts *two* (2) independent 8-slice SDRs, and the board will end up with two IP addresses and two MAC addresses on your LAN.
 So you can start two independent versions of Skimmer Server, each referencing a different MAC address by renaming the HermesIntf.dll as described below.
 You can control which bands will get which antenna ports.

 2 - Running CW Skimmer Server